Janowoj/simple-components/README.md

 // ... but after clicking on the button, the modal is rendered and we ee the div class name 'modal-container' is not empty anymore, there is HTML  prodiced by the Modal component.

 // now while adding to the ModalPage the className='relative', component Modal is displayed correctly.

+## Customizing the Modal component:

+// We want to be able to customize the content of the modal using props: children and action.